 |1.
 In this case income is diverted at source before it reaches to the assesse by virtue of an obligation.|

 2. Diversion of Income takes place by overriding title.
 There is an obligation to fulfill.

-3. The income is not included in the total income of the assesse.
+3. The income is not included in the total income of the assessed.

 4. It is not taxable

-2. The application of income is gratuitous or self – imposed after the income reaches the assesse.
+2. The application of income is gratuitous or self – imposed after the income reaches the assessed.

-3. Since the income has reached the assesse first, it is included in the income of the assesse.
+3. Since the income has reached the assesse first, it is included in the income of the assessed.